TrumpCare vs. ObamaCare

 We explain the difference between ObamaCare and TrumpCare to show how TrumpCare (the American Health Care Act / Better Care Reconciliation Act of 2017) and ObamaCare (the Affordable Care Act) are different.

-The goal of this page is to compare TrumpCare in its current from to ObamaCare in the form it was before Trump took office.
+The goal of this page is to compare TrumpCare in its current form to ObamaCare in the form it was before Trump took office.

 With that said, this comparison of “ObamaCare vs. TrumpCare” is notably complicated by the many changes that have been made between Trump’s plan on his site, the House bill, and the Senate bill’s many revisions.